Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section

 \begin{definition}[Eluder Dimension~\citep{russo13eluder}] Given a function class $\Gcal$ mapping from a domain $\Zcal$ to $\RR$, a point $z \in \Zcal$ is said to be $\varepsilon$-independent of a set of points $\{z_1, z_2, \ldots, z_n\} \subseteq \Zcal$ with respect to $\Gcal$ if there exist two functions $f, f' \in \Gcal$ such that $\sqrt{\sum_{i=1}^n (f(z_i) - f'(z_i))^2} \leq \varepsilon$ and $|f(z) - f'(z)| > \varepsilon$.
 The eluder dimension $\Edim(\Gcal, \varepsilon)$ is defined as the length of the longest sequence of points $z_1, z_2, \ldots, z_m \in \Zcal$ such that each point $z_i$ is $\varepsilon'$-independent of its predecessors $\{z_1, z_2, \ldots, z_{i-1}\}$ with respect to $\Gcal$ for some $\varepsilon' \geq \varepsilon$. \end{definition}

-Next, we are going to prove Proposition~\ref{prop:sec-eluder}, where $\SEC_\varepsilon(\Gcal, \Lambda)$ is upper bounded by the eluder dimension upto some logarithmic factors.
-We note that this property is given by \citet[Lemma E.3]{agarwal2024non}.
+Next, we are going to prove Proposition~\ref{prop:sec-eluder}, which states that $\SEC_\varepsilon(\Gcal, \Lambda)$ is upper bounded by the eluder dimension upto some logarithmic factors.
+We note that this property was already given by \citet[Lemma E.3]{agarwal2024non}.
 However, their proof contains a small typo that relies on an incorrect lemma~\citep[Lemma E.2]{agarwal2024non} in their peeling argument.
 Specifically, we need to improve their $\log T$ factors therein to $\log(1/\varepsilon)$.
-Hence, we provide a corrected proof with a peeling argument and highlight the difference part between the proof of Lemma~\ref{lemma:bound-sec-with-peeling} and \citet[Lemma E.2]{agarwal2024non}.
+Hence, we provide a corrected proof with a peeling argument and highlight the difference between the proof of Lemma~\ref{lemma:bound-sec-with-peeling} and \citet[Lemma E.2]{agarwal2024non}.
 The readers are welcome to refer to \citet[Lemma E.2 and E.3]{agarwal2024non} for more context.